 5. Which Click & Grow garden do you have?

-Don't get us wrong, you can successfully plant every single plant we sell into every single garden we sell, however, for the best possible results, here are tips for every garden specifically:
+Don't get us wrong, you can successfully plant every single plant we have into every single garden we offer, however, for the best possible results, here are tips for every garden specifically:

 The Smart Garden 3

 Because of the small size of The Smart Garden 3, it is recommended to use it to grow plants from the same species.
 This avoids the situation where the smaller plants get overshadowed by the faster-growing larger plants.

 Due to the design of the product, and thanks to its additional red light bulbs, The Smart Garden 9 is ideal for growing fruiting plants.
 However, other plants grow in this garden just as well!

 Thanks to its design, this smart garden is ideal for growing herbs and greens.